biosimulators/Biosimulators_simulator_template/docs-src/tutorial.rst

 Creating COMBINE/OMEX archives and encoding simulation experiments into SED-ML
 ------------------------------------------------------------------------------

-Information about how to create COMBINE/OMEX archives which can be executed by { my-simulator } is available at `BioSimulators <https://biosimulators.org/help>`_.
+Information about how to create COMBINE/OMEX archives which can be executed by { my-simulator } is available `here <https://docs.biosimulations.org/users/creating-projects/>`_.

 A list of the algorithms and algorithm parameters supported by { my-simulator } is available at `BioSimulators <https://biosimulators.org/simulators/{ my-simulator }>`_.